Unique Things to Do in Paris

 The game of pétanque doesn’t discriminate, and across Paris, you’ll find young and old players, men and women, professionals and amateurs.
 Basically, people from all walks of life love playing this game.

 Places, where you will usually find locals playing pétanque, include Les Arènes de Lutèce, Place Dauphine, the banks of Canal de La Villette, Park Buttes Chaumont (outside, on the top of the park), and along Canal of Saint-Martin.

 36- Look for the 100 Villages of Paris

 Paris is the city of the Haussmannian buildings and boulevards, but it is also the city of a hundred villages: flowery alleys, country villas, bucolic dead ends are a total change of scenery, and the joy of the curious walkers.

 In the heart of the city of stone, try to venture off the beaten path, and you may find a Paris stuck in time, exotic and out of the ordinary.
 These micro-neighborhoods such as Butte Bergeyre, Mouzaïa, or the Butte aux Cailles are all wonderful places – far from the urban rush – waiting to be discovered.

-A popular place for wine tasting is at Les Caves Du Louvre, a beautiful and historic place which was the Royal Wine Cellar of King Louis XV.
+A popular place for wine tasting is Les Caves Du Louvre, a beautiful and historic place that was the Royal Wine Cellar of King Louis XV.
 Les Caves du Louvre proposes visitors an interactive visit and cool wine tastings.

 38- Enjoy some Cheese Tasting in Paris